Arthur Godfrey: Early life

-Godfrey's mother, Kathryn, was a gifted artist and composer whose aspirations to fame were laid aside to take care of her family after her husband, Arthur or "Darl'", died.
+Godfrey's mother, Kathryn, was a gifted artist and composer whose aspirations to fame were laid aside to take care of her family after her husband, whom she called "Darl'", died.
 Her creativity enabled the family to get through some very hard times.
-She played the piano to accompany silent films, made jams and jellies, crocheted bedspreads, and even cut off and sold her floor length hair, as it was extremely difficult for a woman of her social class to find work without violating social mores of the time.
-The one household item that was never sold or turned into firewood was the piano, and she believed at least some of her children would succeed in show business.
+She played the piano to accompany silent films, made jams and jellies, crocheted bedspreads, and even cut off and sold her long hair, as it was extremely difficult for a woman of her social class to find work without violating social mores of the time.
+The one household item that was never sold was the piano, and she believed at least some of her children would succeed in show business.
 In her later years some of her compositions were performed by symphony orchestras in Canada, which earned her a mention in Time.
 In 1958, at the age of 78, her sauciness made her a big hit with the audience when she appeared on Groucho Marx's quiz show You Bet Your Life.
 She died of cancer in 1968 at a nursing home in a suburb north of Chicago.

-Godfrey served in the United States Navy from 1920 to 1924 as a radio operator on naval destroyers, then returned home to care for the family after his father's death.
+Godfrey served in the Navy from 1920 to 1924 as a radio operator on naval destroyers, then returned home to care for the family after his father's death.
 Additional radio training came during Godfrey's service in the Coast Guard from 1927 to 1930.
 He passed a stringent qualifying examination and was admitted to the prestigious Radio Materiel School at the Naval Research Laboratory, graduating in 1929.
 During a Coast Guard stint in Baltimore he appeared in a local talent show broadcast on October 5 of that year and became popular enough to land his own brief weekly program.